Cinema of the Philippines: 2020s: Centennial year of Philippine cinema and onward

 On September 12, 2019, the film industry celebrated the 100th anniversary of Philippine cinema, in pursuant to Presidential Proclamation 622, S. 2018, which declares the same day up until September 11, 2020, as Philippine Cinema's Centennial Year.

 The COVID-19 pandemic had an enormously negative effect on the film industry.
 According to producer Josabeth Alonso, nearly every local film released in 2022 was not able to earn more than ₱10 million in grosses.
 At the same time, the resulting lack of foreign films in Southeast Asia in the early 2020s caused a major shift in the local distribution market that has yet to return to pre-pandemic status.
 The streaming site Netflix has grown to be influential in the market, with the 2019 film Dead Kids becoming the first Filipino film produced as a Netflix original, while ABS-CBN later produced its first Netflix original film titled Sosyal Climbers in 2025.
+Viva Communications' streaming service Vivamax (later renamed VMX), which largely produced sexploitation films and series, became the most prolific producer of films in the industry during the pandemic, with several established filmmakers such as Jose Javier Reyes, Mac Alejandre, Richard V. Somes, Joel Lamangan and Brillante Mendoza directing films for the platform.
 In 2024, Star Cinema's romantic drama film Hello, Love, Again became the first Filipino film to gross more than ₱1 billion at the worldwide box office.

 Several films that deal with political subject matter such as A Tale of Filipino Violence (2023), Lost Sabungeros, Alipato at Muog, And So It Begins (all 2024) and Food Delivery (2025) were either removed from film festival schedules, given an "X" rating by the MTRCB, or limited in the number of theater screens it is exhibited in.
 Several films about the Marcos family were also made and released in theaters during the presidency of Bongbong Marcos: Maid in Malacañang (2022), Martyr or Murderer (2023) and Imelda Papin: The Untold Story (2023).